chrisjhoughton/react-backbone-controllerview/README.md

 a simple & declarative approach.
 When looking ourselves, we found that a lot of the components out there seemed to be _fighting_ "the React way", rather than going along with it.

-React's concept of uni-directional data flow is fantastic.
+React's concept of uni-directional data flow is crackin'.
 It adds simplicity to applications, making components simple to understand and debug.

 When integrating Backbone with React, there's a few key challenges & questions: